atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ft
 ^ ■
 -; V ’ •
-“Gone! gone !" replied she, repeating the words in a hurry — Where is I
+Gone! gone !" replied she, repeating the words in a hurry — Where is I
 •yiie gone — Run, run, good Sukey, -^
-E 5 “and
+E 5 and
 S
 9
 4